2nd Maccabees Chapter 7

 ;

-7:18 After him, they brought the sixth, And when he was about to die said, Don’t deceive yourself: Because we are suffering like this by our own fault, because of our sins against our Elohim אֱלֹהֵינוּ
+7:18 After him, they brought the sixth, And when he was about to die said, Don’t deceive yourself: Because we are suffering like this is our own fault, because of our sins against our Elohim אֱלֹהֵינוּ

 Hebrew Noun: Common Masculine Plural Construct root word is Elohim for more info on the word click here